LaunchCodeEducation/data-analysis-curriculum/content/data-visualization/reading/vizzes-with-python/_index.md

 +++
+title = "Matplotlib"
-title = "Matplotlib and Seaborn" date = 2024-03-11T13:58:38-05:00
+date = 2024-03-11T13:58:38-05:00
 draft = false
 weight = 3
 +++

-Armed with visualization best practices, we can dive into Matplotlib and Seaborn, the two Python libraries oftentimes used with pandas to create beautiful visualizations.
+Armed with visualization best practices, we can dive into Matplotlib, the Python library is oftentimes used with pandas to create beautiful visualizations.

-Seaborn is built on top of Matplotlib and can make more complex visualizations with customized color palettes.

 Matplotlib might show up more as a tool for EDA, where the visualizations are mainly tools for us as analysts as opposed to visualizations to present to business leaders.